Skokie Park District Green Initiatives

 • The district has a vehicle and equipment "no idle" policy.

-• A metal recycling bin is located at the Park Services Center.
+• A metal recycling bin is located at the Park Services Center for district-wide recycling.

 Skokie’s Spring Greening